ryantd42/NY-Legislative-Git/2023/A1696C-2023/bill.md

   Committee on Insurance -- recommitted to the Committee on Insurance in accordance with Assembly Rule 3, sec.
-2 -- committee discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee
+2 -- committee discharged,  bill amended,  ordered reprinted as amended and recommitted to said commit- tee -- again reported from said  committee  with  amendments,  ordered reprinted as amended and recommitted to said committee

- AN ACT to amend the insurance  law  and  the  social  services  law,  in relation to requiring certain insurance policies and Medicaid to allow patients  a  one hundred twenty-day window for additional breast exams when the provider deems another breast exam is needed
+ AN  ACT  to  amend  the  insurance law, in relation to requiring certain insurance policies allow patients  additional  screenings  for  breast cancer  when  the  provider  deems  such  screening is necessary under nationally recognized clinical practice guidelines

   THE PEOPLE OF THE STATE OF NEW YORK, REPRESENTED IN SENATE AND  ASSEM- BLY, DO ENACT AS FOLLOWS:

   Section  1.
-Subparagraph  (D)  of  paragraph  11 of subsection (i) of section 3216 of the insurance law, as amended by chapter 219 of the laws of 2011, is amended to read as follows:
+Subparagraph  (A)  of  paragraph  11 of subsection (i) of section 3216 of the insurance law, as amended by chapter 414 of the laws of 2017, is amended to read as follows:
-  (D) In addition to subparagraph (A), (B) or  (C)  of  this  paragraph, every  policy  that  provides coverage for hospital, surgical or medical care, except for a grandfathered health plan under subparagraph  (E)  of this  paragraph,  shall  provide  coverage for the following mammography screening services, and such coverage shall not  be  subject  to  annual deductibles or coinsurance:
+  (A) Every policy that provides  coverage  for  hospital,  surgical  or medical  care  shall  provide  the  following  coverage  for mammography screening for occult breast cancer:
-  (i)  evidence-based  items  or  services  for mammography that have in effect a rating of 'A' or 'B' in  the  current  recommendations  of  the United States preventive services task force; [and] (ii)  with  respect  to  women,  such  additional  preventive care and screenings for mammography not described in item (i)  of  this  subpara- graph  and  as provided for in comprehensive guidelines supported by the health resources and services administration[.]; AND (III) AN ADDITIONAL SCREENING INCLUDING  A  MAMMOGRAM,  WHICH  MAY  BE PROVIDED  BY  BREAST TOMOSYNTHESIS, FOR COVERED PERSONS WHOSE MAMMOGRAM, WHICH OCCURRED IN THE PREVIOUS  ONE  HUNDRED  AND  TWENTY  DAYS,  SHOWED
+  (i) upon the recommendation of a physician, a mammogram, which may  be provided  by breast tomosynthesis, at any age for covered persons having a prior history of breast cancer or who have  a  first  degree  relative with a prior history of breast cancer;
+  (ii)  a  single  baseline  mammogram,  which may be provided by breast tomosynthesis, for covered persons aged thirty-five through thirty-nine, inclusive; [and]
+  (iii) an annual mammogram, which may be provided by breast tomosynthe- sis, for covered persons aged forty and older; AND (IV) UPON THE RECOMMENDATION OF A PHYSICIAN, SCREENING AND  DIAGNOSTIC IMAGING, INCLUDING DIAGNOSTIC MAMMOGRAMS, BREAST ULTRASOUNDS, OR MAGNET- IC  RESONANCE  IMAGING,  RECOMMENDED  BY  NATIONALLY RECOGNIZED CLINICAL PRACTICE GUIDELINES FOR THE DETECTION OF BREAST CANCER.
+FOR THE PURPOSES

   EXPLANATION--Matter in ITALICS (underscored) is new; matter in brackets [ ] is old law to be omitted.
-  LBD02639-07-4
+  LBD02639-08-4
- A. 1696--A  2
+ A. 1696--B  2

- ABNORMALITIES  DUE  TO  DENSE BREAST, OR WHEN THE PROVIDER DEEMS ANOTHER MAMMOGRAM IS NEEDED.
+ OF THIS ITEM, "NATIONALLY RECOGNIZED CLINICAL PRACTICE GUIDELINES" MEANS EVIDENCE-BASED CLINICAL PRACTICE GUIDELINES  INFORMED  BY  A  SYSTEMATIC REVIEW  OF  EVIDENCE  AND  AN  ASSESSMENT  OF THE BENEFITS, AND RISKS OF ALTERNATIVE  CARE OPTIONS INTENDED TO OPTIMIZE PATIENT CARE DEVELOPED BY INDEPENDENT ORGANIZATIONS OR MEDICAL PROFESSIONAL SOCIETIES UTILIZING  A TRANSPARENT  METHODOLOGY  AND REPORTING STRUCTURE AND WITH A CONFLICT OF INTEREST POLICY.
   § 2.
-Subparagraph  (D)  of paragraph 11 of subsection (l) of section 3221 of the insurance law, as amended by chapter  219  of  the  laws  of 2011, is amended to read as follows:
+Subparagraph (A) of paragraph 11 of  subsection  (l)  of  section 3221  of  the  insurance  law,  as amended by chapter 143 of the laws of 2019, is amended to read as follows:
-  (D)  In  addition  to  subparagraph (A), (B) or (C) of this paragraph, every group or blanket  policy  that  provides  coverage  for  hospital, surgical  or  medical care, except for a grandfathered health plan under subparagraph (E) of this  paragraph,  shall  provide  coverage  for  the following mammography screening services, and such coverage shall not be subject to annual deductibles or coinsurance:
+  (A) Every insurer delivering a group or blanket policy  or  issuing  a group  or blanket policy for delivery in this state that provides cover- age for hospital, surgical or medical care shall provide  the  following coverage for mammography screening for occult breast cancer:
-  (i)  evidence-based  items  or  services  for mammography that have in effect a rating of 'A' or 'B' in  the  current  recommendations  of  the United States preventive services task force; [and] (ii)  with  respect  to  women,  such  additional  preventive care and screenings for mammography not described in item (i)  of  this  subpara- graph  and  as provided for in comprehensive guidelines supported by the health resources and services administration[.]; AND (III) AN ADDITIONAL SCREENING INCLUDING  A  MAMMOGRAM,  WHICH  MAY  BE PROVIDED  BY  BREAST TOMOSYNTHESIS, FOR COVERED PERSONS WHOSE MAMMOGRAM, WHICH OCCURRED IN THE PREVIOUS  ONE  HUNDRED  AND  TWENTY  DAYS,  SHOWED ABNORMALITIES  DUE  TO  DENSE BREAST, OR WHEN THE PROVIDER DEEMS ANOTHER MAMMOGRAM IS NEEDED.
+  (i)  upon the recommendation of a physician, a mammogram, which may be provided by breast tomosynthesis, at any age for covered persons  having a  prior  history  of  breast cancer or who have a first degree relative with a prior history of breast cancer;
+  (ii) a single baseline mammogram, which  may  be  provided  by  breast tomosynthesis, for covered persons aged thirty-five through thirty-nine, inclusive;
+  (iii) an annual mammogram, which may be provided by breast tomosynthe- sis, for covered persons aged forty and older; [and] (iv)  for  large  group  policies  that provide coverage for hospital, surgical or medical care, an annual mammogram for covered  persons  aged thirty-five through thirty-nine, inclusive, upon the recommendation of a physician,  subject to the insurer's determination that the mammogram is medically necessary; AND
+  (V) UPON THE RECOMMENDATION OF A PHYSICIAN, SCREENING  AND  DIAGNOSTIC IMAGING, INCLUDING DIAGNOSTIC MAMMOGRAMS, BREAST ULTRASOUNDS, OR MAGNET- IC  RESONANCE  IMAGING,  RECOMMENDED  BY  NATIONALLY RECOGNIZED CLINICAL PRACTICE GUIDELINES FOR THE DETECTION OF BREAST CANCER.
+FOR THE PURPOSES OF THIS ITEM, "NATIONALLY RECOGNIZED CLINICAL PRACTICE GUIDELINES" MEANS EVIDENCE-BASED CLINICAL PRACTICE GUIDELINES  INFORMED  BY  A  SYSTEMATIC REVIEW  OF  EVIDENCE  AND  AN  ASSESSMENT  OF THE BENEFITS, AND RISKS OF ALTERNATIVE CARE OPTIONS INTENDED TO OPTIMIZE PATIENT CARE DEVELOPED  BY INDEPENDENT  ORGANIZATIONS OR MEDICAL PROFESSIONAL SOCIETIES UTILIZING A TRANSPARENT METHODOLOGY AND REPORTING STRUCTURE AND WITH A  CONFLICT  OF INTEREST POLICY.
   §  3.
-Paragraph 3 of subsection (p) of section 4303  of  the  insurance
+Paragraph  1 of subsection (p) of section 4303 of the insurance
- law,  as added by chapter 219 of the laws of 2011, is amended to read as
+ law, as amended by chapter 219 of the laws of 2011, subparagraph (A)  as amended  by chapter 414 of the laws of 2017, and subparagraphs (B), (C), (D), and (E) as amended by chapter 143 of the laws of 2019,  is  amended to read as follows:
- follows:
+  (1) A medical expense indemnity corporation, a hospital service corpo- ration or a health service corporation that provides coverage for hospi- tal,  surgical  or medical care shall provide the following coverage for mammography screening for occult breast cancer:
+  (A) upon the recommendation of a physician, a mammogram, which may  be provided  by breast tomosynthesis, at any age for covered persons having a prior history of breast cancer or who have  a  first  degree  relative with a prior history of breast cancer;
+  (B) a single baseline mammogram, which may be provided by breast tomo- synthesis,  for  covered  persons  aged thirty-five through thirty-nine, inclusive;
+ A. 1696--B  3

+  (C) an annual mammogram, which may be provided by breast tomosythesis, for covered persons aged forty and older;
+  (D)  for  large group contracts offered by a medical expense indemnity corporation, a hospital service corporation or a health  service  corpo- ration  that provide coverage for hospital, surgical or medical care, an annual mammogram for covered persons aged  thirty-five  through  thirty- nine,  inclusive, upon the recommendation of a physician, subject to the corporation's determination that the mammogram is  medically  necessary;
+ [and]
+  (E)  UPON  THE RECOMMENDATION OF A PHYSICIAN, SCREENING AND DIAGNOSTIC IMAGING, INCLUDING DIAGNOSTIC MAMMOGRAMS, BREAST ULTRASOUNDS, OR MAGNET- IC RESONANCE IMAGING,  RECOMMENDED  BY  NATIONALLY  RECOGNIZED  CLINICAL PRACTICE GUIDELINES FOR THE DETECTION OF BREAST CANCER.
+FOR THE PURPOSES OF  THIS  SUBPARAGRAPH,  "NATIONALLY RECOGNIZED CLINICAL PRACTICE GUIDE- LINES" MEANS EVIDENCE-BASED CLINICAL PRACTICE GUIDELINES INFORMED  BY  A SYSTEMATIC  REVIEW  OF  EVIDENCE  AND AN ASSESSMENT OF THE BENEFITS, AND RISKS OF ALTERNATIVE CARE OPTIONS  INTENDED  TO  OPTIMIZE  PATIENT  CARE DEVELOPED BY INDEPENDENT ORGANIZATIONS OR MEDICAL PROFESSIONAL SOCIETIES UTILIZING  A  TRANSPARENT METHODOLOGY AND REPORTING STRUCTURE AND WITH A CONFLICT OF INTEREST POLICY; AND
-  (3) In addition to paragraph one or  two  of  this  subsection,  every contract  that provides coverage for hospital, surgical or medical care, except for a grandfathered health plan  under  paragraph  four  of  this subsection, shall provide coverage for the following mammography screen- ing  services,  and such coverage shall not be subject to annual deduct- ibles or coinsurance:
+  (F) The coverage required in this paragraph or paragraph two  of  this subsection shall not be subject to annual deductibles or coinsurance.
-  (A) evidence-based items or services  for  mammography  that  have  in effect  a  rating  of  'A'  or 'B' in the current recommendations of the United States preventive services task force; [and] (B) with respect to women, such additional preventive care and screen- ings for mammography not described in subparagraph (A) of this paragraph and as provided for in comprehensive guidelines supported by the  health resources and services administration[.]; AND
-  (C)  AN  ADDITIONAL  SCREENING  INCLUDING  A  MAMMOGRAM,  WHICH MAY BE PROVIDED BY BREAST TOMOSYNTHESIS, FOR COVERED PERSONS  WHOSE  MAMMOGRAM, WHICH  OCCURRED  IN  THE  PREVIOUS  ONE  HUNDRED AND TWENTY DAYS, SHOWED ABNORMALITIES DUE TO DENSE BREAST, OR WHEN THE  PROVIDER  DEEMS  ANOTHER MAMMOGRAM IS NEEDED.
   §  4.
-Subdivision  2  of  section 365-a of the social services law is
- amended by adding a new paragraph (nn) to read as follows:
-  (NN) A MAMMOGRAM, WHICH MAY BE PROVIDED BY BREAST  TOMOSYNTHESIS,  FOR COVERED  PERSONS  WHOSE  MAMMOGRAM,  WHICH  OCCURRED IN THE PREVIOUS ONE HUNDRED TWENTY DAYS, SHOWED ABNORMALITIES DUE TO DENSE  BREAST  OR  WHEN THE PROVIDER DEEMS ANOTHER MAMMOGRAM IS NEEDED.
-  §  5.
 This  act shall take effect January 1, 2026  and shall apply to all policies and contracts issued, renewed, modified, altered or amended on or after such date.